Thank you for your interest!

 Latest News

-I've been at Atlassian for 4+ years and am really liking it here.
-I have transitioned to a management role.
-I am not seeking or particularly interested in other opportunities, although I would not rule an interesting remote or local remote-first hybrid position out of hand.
+I've been at Atlassian for nearly 6 years and am really liking it here.
+I am not seeking or particularly interested in other opportunities, although I would not rule an interesting remote or local remote-friendly hybrid position out of hand.

-I found during the pandemic that I strongly prefer remote-first work; I am leading a geographically distributed team, and am in-office for for one week each quarter for an on-site gathering and an odd day here and there, but do not regularly work on-site.
-I would not, at this point, go back to a multiple-days-every-week on-site requirement, although that could change in the future.
+I found during the pandemic that I strongly prefer remote-first work; I led a geographically distributed team, and am in-office for for one week each quarter for an on-site gathering and an odd day here and there, but do not regularly work on-site.
+I would not rule out a "few days each week" hybrid position, but it would not be my preference.

-Moreover, please do not contact me about positions outside of the Bay Area unless they are 100% remote (with at most 2 weeks per quarter travel); I have family commitments that mean I cannot relocate now or in the foreseeable future.
+Please do not contact me about positions outside of the Bay Area unless they are 100% remote (with at most 2 weeks per quarter travel); I have family commitments that mean I cannot relocate now or in the forseeable future.

 Lastly, please do not contact me about consulting or jobs related to my current or prior employers.
 I am not, and will never under any circumstances be, open to discussing any position relating directly to any of my employer's products or customers.